shaham-noorani/BookHero/README.md

 # Book Hero

-## Description

-An application for users to keep track of and share everything book related!
+An application for users to keep track of and share books they've read, are reading, and plan to read!
+Users can also add their friends on the platform and stay update-to-date with their latest book-related escapades.

 ## How to run locally